ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

 .. _NoahMP:

-History of Noah MP
+History of Noah-MP
 --------------------

-Noah is a land surface model (LSM) that has evolved through community efforts to pursue and refine a modern-era LSM suitable for use in the National Centers for Environmental Prediction (NCEP) operational weather and climate prediction models.
-In the 1990s, NCEP compared four LSMs, including (1) a simple bucket model, (2) the OSU LSM, (3) the simplified Simple Biosphere Model (SSiB) model, and (4) the Simple Water Balance model (SWB) of OH (:cite:t:`ChenEtAl1996`).
-The Environmental Modeling Center (EMC) of NCEP chose the OSU LSM (:cite:t:`Mahrt&Pan1984`) based on its performance and EMC staff members' previous experience with this LSM.
+Noah-MP is a land surface model (LSM) that has evolved through community efforts to pursue and refine a modern-era LSM suitable for use in the National Centers for Environmental Prediction (NCEP) operational weather and climate prediction models.
+In the 1990s, NCEP compared four LSMs, and the results of this comparison are detailed in :cite:t:`ChenEtAl1996`.
+The Environmental Modeling
+Center (EMC) of NCEP chose the Oregon State University (OSU) LSM (:cite:t:`Mahrt&Pan1984`) based on its performance and EMC staff members' previous experience with this LSM.
-NCEP used this LSM to refine and implement NCEP regional and global coupled weather and climate models and their data assimilation systems.
-In 2000, a strong desire by EMC to better recognize its LSM collaborators and a new NCEP goal to more strongly pursue and offer "Community Models" prompted EMC to coin the new name "NOAH" for the LSM that had emerged at NCEP during the 1990s.
+NCEP used this LSM to refine and implement NCEP regional and global coupled weather and climate models along with their data assimilation systems.
+In 2000, NCEP/EMC coined the name "Noah" for the LSM that had emerged at NCEP during the 1990s.
+It stands for:

    * **N:** National Centers for Environmental Prediction (NCEP)
-   * **O:** Oregon State University (Dept of Atmospheric Sciences)
+   * **O:** Oregon State University (Department of Atmospheric Sciences)
    * **A:** Air Force (both Air Force Weather Agency (AFWA) and Air Force Research Lab (AFRL) --- formerly AFGL, PL)
    * **H:** Hydrology Lab –-- NWS (National Weather Service, formerly Office of Hydrology –-- OH)